Ok, ok, ok!!! Stop what you’re doing, put everything on hold, and head immediately into your kitchen to pre-heat the oven.

 They deserve their own spot in your freezer for ever and ever.

-Which means I’d also suggest making extra batches and buying chocolate in bulk so that you never ever run out because these babies go FAST.
+This means I’d also suggest making extra batches and buying chocolate in bulk so that you never ever run out because these babies go FAST.

 If you’re new here (or over on Instagram), welcome!
 I’m glad you’re here and now I bet you are too because you get to enjoy things like decadent ice cream sandwiches.